Employer Partner FAQs

 Do we need to report to Creative Access during the internship?

-We will also contact you to assess the interns’ performance at the half way point of the internship and as the internship comes to an end.
+We will also contact you to assess the interns’ performance after a month in post, at the half way point of the internship and as the internship comes to an end.
 We will ask you to complete a short on line form.
+This is confidential, but we can raise any specific issues if required.